ArisPodotas/DSIT-notes/Bootcamp/Notes.md

 We categorizse the nucleotides and the contents that tthe transcription factor recognises

-The PFM (How many times does that nucleotide appear in the position x for all sequences) This is not very useful
+### The PFM (Position Frequency Matrices) (How many times does that nucleotide appear in the position x for all sequences)
+This is not very useful

 Meaning